 Now that you know what a damp-proof course is and the type of materials available, how do you know if you need something rigid, flexible, or balanced?

-Choosing the right material for your damp-proof course is an important decision.
+Choosing the right material for your installation is an important decision.
 It can greatly affect how well it defends your property against moisture.
 When considering DPC materials, you should look out for materials that have these qualities.

 Imperviousness: The main function of any DPC material is to block moisture.
 A waterproof material effectively prevents water and dampness from breaching the walls.